 I woke up to the sound of raindrops pattering against my window and thunder roaring in the sky.
 Craving something warm and comforting, these ooey-gooey almond butter and jelly muffins were just the ticket.
 Super simple to make requiring just one bowl, naturally-sweetened and an option to be entirely vegan and gluten-free.
 So good.
-I’m putting one of these in Judah’s lunchbox tomorrow!
+I’m putting one of these in my son’s lunchbox tomorrow!

 2 eggs or sub flax eggs (2 Tbsp flax seed meal + 5 Tbsp water)